-"Why a Business Retention and Expansion Program Matters," International Economic Development Council, Economic Development Research Partners intelligence.
+1. The workforce and economic developers in the region should work together to design a collaborative BRE program built on trust and backed by business intelligence.
 The program's mission should be to understand the immediate and future needs of Capitol Region businesses, with a focus on deeply understanding the region's current and emerging workforce needs and taking collective action to respond to those needs.
 In beginning with manufacturers, the BRE program should involve officials at the local municipal level, with support from Advance CT and the Connecticut Department of Economic and Community Development's Office of Manufacturing resource center.
 These professionals would want to better understand the manufacturing process, the types of jobs it creates, and the skills and training required for those jobs.
 Such an effort will result in a deeper understanding of the economic impact of the sector and help identify opportunities to assist growth and expansion.
 By visiting manufacturers, decision-makers will stay up -to-date on industry trends and identify opportunities for new investment and growth in the community.
 They can help facilitate partnerships between businesses and local organizations to promote economic growth and development.